nxp-imx/imx-smw/Documentations/user_manual/source/capabilities/key_management.rst

   - The key derivation algorithm is imposed by EdgeLock Secure Enclave Firmware as HKDF_SHA256.

-The EdgeLock Enclave blob is encoded as described in :numref:`ele_import_blob`.
+The EdgeLock Enclave blob is encoded as described in :ref:`ele_import_blob` table.

 .. table:: EdgeLock Enclave blob
    :name: ele_import_blob